Drupal4Gov/Drupal-GovCon-2017/README.md

 * Create a new Pull Request that mentions the original ticket in the body (#DGC-XXX)
 * Ensure the build passes

+## Configuration Changes
+When making configuration changes to the production site, if these changes are not checked in, they will be overwritten on the next deploy!

 ## Resources

 * JIRA - https://drupal4gov.atlassian.net